All Kinds of Fun!

-Let’s say you have a magic system similar to Lenga in your Action!
+Let's say you have a magic system similar to Lenga in your Action!
 System game.
-Three new attributes, spells are skill rolls based on one of the three attributes.
+Using magic adds three new attributes, spells are skill rolls based on one of those three attributes.
+Like other attributes in the Action!
+System, there is an attribute that represent raw power, magic control, and magical defense.

 Roll nine dice and arrange them in a 3 X 3 square.
-You have eight chances to roll a syccess, how you determine those changes depends on the attribute related to the spell.
+You don't get time to pick and choose, just quickly group them.
+You have the possibility to get up to 8 successes.
+How you determine those successes will change depending on the attribute related to the spell.
 Consider the dice positions below:

 1 2 3